 - Furnished and unfurnished cover.

-- Holiday homes, empty houses, vacant on extended holiday and empty between tenants all covered.
+- Holiday homes, empty houses, vacant on extended holiday, owner in care home and empty between tenants all covered.

 Unoccupied property insurance

 Protect your empty residential property with vacant property insurance

 What does buildings insurance for unoccupied properties cover?

 Unoccupied buildings insurance provides cover in many situations that can arise when your home is empty for more than 30 days, including fire damage and legal expenses such as a breach of contract for the sale of your home, or the cost of pursuing nuisance and trespass claims for the property.